What is @layer?

 /* No !important needed. */

-Clean overrides Your CSS always wins without !important or specificity hacks.
+Clean overrides Your CSS beats layered component defaults without !important or specificity hacks.
 Predictable cascade Component internals can use any selector complexity — it won't leak into your layer.
-Composable layers Works cleanly alongside Tailwind, other libraries, or your own @layer declarations.
+Composable layers Works cleanly alongside other libraries or your own @layer declarations.
 Future-proof @layer is a W3C standard, built into every modern browser.
 Not a framework convention.

 Why not @scope or Web Components?

 Plain HTML is the simplest target A <button class="btn" data-variant="outline"> is just HTML.
 No custom element registration, no shadow root, no template cloning.
 Nothing to misunderstand, nothing to get wrong.
-Flat, visible DOM Shadow DOM hides structure inside custom elements.
-An AI can't inspect, modify, or learn from what it can't see.
-Plain HTML gives full visibility into every component.
-Self-documenting class names A class like .card-header carries its meaning in the name — an AI can generate it without knowing the surrounding markup.
-With @scope, a generic .header is ambiguous.
-Context is everything for AI generation.
+Theming without boundaries Shadow DOM blocks external stylesheets from reaching component internals.
+With plain HTML, your CSS custom properties and overrides apply everywhere — no ::part() or adopted stylesheets required.
+Flat, visible DOM Shadow DOM hides structure behind custom elements and adds another inspection boundary.
+DevTools can still reveal open shadow roots, but plain HTML keeps every component directly visible in the main DOM tree and easier for tools to reason about.
+Self-documenting class names A class like .card-header carries its meaning in the name — it can be generated without knowing the surrounding markup.
+With @scope, a generic .header is ambiguous outside its block.
 The cascade delivers context for free .card-title inherits font and color tokens from its parent .card automatically.
-This inheritance is the context — the more of it embedded in the structure, the more reliably AI produces correct output.
+This inheritance is the context — the more of it embedded in the structure, the more reliably tools and AI produce correct output.

-Simplicity isn't a limitation — it's a deliberate design choice that maximizes the context available to AI.
-Every pattern in this system was chosen not just to avoid complexity, but to actively give AI more to work with.
+Simplicity isn't a limitation — it's a deliberate design choice.
+Every pattern in this system was chosen not just to avoid complexity, but to maximize theming flexibility, tooling compatibility, and the context available to AI.

 Browser support